 “As community foundations, our two organizations prioritize thoughtful and impactful philanthropic planning to enable a thriving North Texas,” said Kathryn McGill, CAP®, Advisor Relations Officer at Communities Foundation of Texas.
 Gary W. Garcia, CAP®, Senior Director of Philanthropic Partnerships at The Dallas Foundation added, “We are proud to collaborate on this important program to train professionals in the field of philanthropy which will ultimately benefit our donors and our community.”

-Registration for the 2020 CAP® Study Group program will kick off with an informational meeting and alumni reception on April 29 from 4:00 p.m. until 5:30 p.m. at The Dallas Foundation and April 30 from 8 am to 9:30 a.m. at Communities Foundation of Texas.
+Registration for the 2020 CAP® Study Group program will kick off with a virtual informational meeting and alumni reception on now scheduled for May 28 from 4:00 p.m. until 5:00 p.m.
 Phil Cubeta, MSFS, CLU®, ChFC®, CAP®, Assistant Professor of Philanthropy and the Sallie B. and William B. Wallace Chair in Philanthropy at The American College of Financial Services, will be the featured speaker.
-CAP® Study Group registration for the 2020 program opens on April 29.
+To RSVP for the meeting, which will be held via Zoom, please click here.

 “CAP® study groups started in Dallas and are sweeping the country,” said Phil.
 “Dallas has more CAPs® than any other city and, as a result, donors and nonprofit organizations in this region have access to the very best strategies for philanthropic planning.”

 The ten-month study group program will run from October 12, 2020, to May 17, 2021 to support professional advisor candidates who are enrolled in the graduate-level CAP® program offered by The American College of Financial Services.
 There are no fees to join the study group and enrollment is limited.